 H. S. Joseph, manager of the Silver Shield Mining company, in a signed statement to the Salt Lake Stock & Mining exchange, today gave notice that the certificates of stock issued on account of the recent delinquent stock sale will not be recognized.
-"None of the certificates."
-Mr. Joseph

-"None of the certificates."
-Mr. Joseph seys, "have the signature of the pres-ident of the Silver Shield Mining & Milling company, and said company re-pudiates said certificates and each and every one of the same and will not rec-ognize or honor any of said certificates if presented."
+"None of the certificates," Mr. Joseph says, "have the signature of the pres-ident of the Silver Shield Mining & Milling company, and said company re-pudiates said certificates and each and every one of the same and will not rec-ognize or honor any of said certificates if presented."

 If presented."

-It is the claim of the Silver Shield Mining & Milling company, that "each and every one of said certificates are without force or effect, and that the attempted assessment sale of the stock that resulted in the attemped issue of said certificates was illegal and the proceedings held thereat of no force or effect."
+It is the claim of the Silver Shield Mining & Milling company, that "each and every one of said certificates are without force or effect, and that the attempted assessment sale of the stock that resulted in the attempted issue of said cerificates was illegal and the proceedings held thereat of no force

-The certificates are numbered 1,563 to 1,571, inclusive, aggregating 3,806 shares,
+The certificates are numbered 1,563 o 1,571, inclusive, aggregating 3,800 to 1,571, inclusive, aggregating